katvio/kms-eks-eth-signer/README.md

 A secure Ethereum transaction signer using AWS KMS keys deployed on Amazon EKS.
 This project demonstrates cloud engineering practices and explores using Nitro Enclaves in EKS (currently work in progress).

+A video of a little walktrough and the actual setup in action: [click here](https://www.youtube.com/watch?v=FNgz7aXvbqU).

 ## What This Project Does

 This implementation shows how to: